 The Transfer Dispute Resolution Policy (TDRP) currently does not include any requirements for reporting by dispute resolution providers at the conclusion of a TDRP dispute.
 In January 2006 the ‘Review of Issues for Transfers Working Group’ noted that ‘TDRP enforcement seems inconsistent and does not rely on past precedent asintended.
 Situations with similar fact patterns are being decided differently by the same dispute provider leading to a distinct lack of clarity and reliability of the proceedings’ (Issue 15).

 Only gTLD Registries are currently required to provide per-registrar statistics on the number of disputes filed and resolved as part of their monthly transaction reports to ICANN.
 This requirement does not include information on individual cases.
-In this context, WG observed that a recent media article highlighted the lack of awareness of the TDRP.
+In this context, the WG observed that a media article highlighted the lack of awareness of the TDRP.

 During its discussions, the IRTP Part D WG agreed that publication of TDRP dispute outcomes would be desirable, especially considering that similar requirements exist within other dispute policies such as the Uniform Domain Name Dispute Resolution Policy (UDRP).
 The Group agreed that consistency and transparency across the various dispute resolution policies would be beneficial to both dispute providers and parties involved in disputes.
 The WG feels that such reporting would improve the understanding of the policy and its ramifications on those affected.
 Maintaining unified records of dispute outcomes could also provide data that may assist in future reviews of dispute resolution policies.